 To achieve this, you need an open culture.
 Employees should be able to talk to their leadership team about bad experiences.
 And, agency management should offer coaching/mentorship sessions to help fix issues.
 Don’t let failures drag an individual or entire team down.
 Create an open culture where mistakes and failures are embraced.

-Aaron had to fire his entire team twice and rebuild the agency.
-Looking back, he says two big mistakes led to the massive house-cleaning:
+Aaron had to rebuild his entire team twice and, looking back, he says he realized he made two big mistakes:

 - Not providing enough opportunity.
 You have to give your employees the opportunity to grow and communicate what that growth looks like.
 This means providing a clear roadmap to success at every step.
 It’s not enough to tell them they can advance within the agency — they need to see it what that looks like.
 Aaron says his mistake was not providing showing his employees how to grow within the agency.
 When you don’t do this, the good ones look for opportunities elsewhere.
 Or worse; productivity decreases as they get complacent.

 Not hiring for culture.
 You can teach someone skills; you can’t teach them culture.
 Always think about how a new hire is going to fit into your company.
 If you don’t, you may end up with a mishmash of different personalities and a bunch of cliques.
 If you see one of your employees isn’t participating and they don’t seem like a good fit, its ok to get rid of them.
 One bad apple spoils the bunch.
 And, when your entire team has a poor culture, firing them all may be your only option.

 Are You Looking for Outsourced Copywriting for Your Agency or Clients?

 Verblio is a content creation solution designed specifically for agencies.
 Their writers can help with everything from blog posts to ebook to video scripts and more.